The programme of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research phase of 3-4 years.

 The scientific training programme includes scientific courses as well as symposia and seminars that allow doctoral researchers to broaden their scientific knowledge and to apply the acquired skills in a professional setting.
 Scientific courses are offered based on the doctoral students’ needs and interests.

-The career training programme includes workshops in career-relevant transferable skills (two are mandatory) to further train doctoral researchers for their future career.
+The career training programme includes workshops in career-relevant transferable skills (five are mandatory) to further train doctoral researchers for their future career.
+Transferabel skills courses completed in the qualification phase may be credited to courses in the dissertation phase.
 Offers range from excursions to industry, numerous course offers to a „Speed Dating with Industry“ event in accordance with the doctoral students’ needs and interests.

 If you have questions regarding the Curriculum, please contact the coordinator of the CEPLAS Graduate School.